DII men's basketball undefeated tracker: What's left in Northwest Missouri State's quest for the perfect season | NCAA.com

 The DII men's basketball championship:

 The Bearcats entered the NCAA DII tournament as the top seed in the Central Region.
 They avenged their loss to the same No. 8-seeded Minnesota State team that upset them last year.
-A close quarterfinals game tested the Bearcats, but there are just two games remaining that stand between Northwest Missouri State and the perfect season.
+A close quarterfinals game tested the Bearcats, but they responded in a big way in the semifinals, using a 45-24 second half to post a 23-point victory.
+There is just one game remaining that stand between Northwest Missouri State and the perfect season.

 TOURNEY PREP: Let's take a region-by-region look at teams to watch